Saint Martin travel advice

 Transfer to a Canadian prison

 Canada and France are signatories to the Convention on the Transfer of Sentenced Persons.
 This enables a Canadian imprisoned in France to request a transfer to a Canadian prison to complete a sentence.
-The transfer requires the agreement of both Canadian and France authorities.
+The transfer requires the agreement of both Canadian and French authorities.

 This process can take a long time, and there is no guarantee that the transfer will be approved by either or both sides.